CatOnAir/SCP-Site-Director/README.md

 ## Contact

 For questions or suggestions, feel free to reach out via GitHub Issues.
-Or add me on Discord: catonair (I can not react to everyone)
+Or add me on Discord: catonair (I can not react to everyone).